If you don’t measure it, how do you manage your water and sewer infrastructure?

 Recognized experts in providing environmental measurement services to municipalities and professional engineering firms.

-SCG Flowmetrix is a solutions-based company, providing field services and enabling public works departments and consulting engineers to capture highly accurate flow measurement-related data for capacity assessments, inflow and infiltration studies, water loss control, metering calibration, preventative and reactive maintenance requirements, installation and commissioning of new equipment, and engineering consultation and services.
+SCG Flowmetrix is a trusted partner that enables public works departments and consulting engineers to capture highly accurate flow measurement-related data for capacity assessments, inflow and infiltration studies, water loss control, and to better manage the impacts of extreme weather events.
+Our technicians also provide large water-meter calibration services, preventative and reactive maintenance, and commissioning of new equipment at water and wastewater treatment facilities.

 Delivering Large and Complex Projects

 Toronto Water leads one of the largest municipal flow monitoring programs in North America.
 With support from SCG Flowmetrix, this forward-thinking city is using valuable data insights to drive impactful decisions about its infrastructure.
 The monitoring program, which started in the 1990s, has expanded to include permanent monitoring at trunk locations, revolving monitoring at trunk inflow sites, and temporary project-specific monitoring.
 Today, this data is used to calibrate hydraulic models, support the capital program, monitor combined sewer overflows, inform the basement flooding program, and guide the inflow and infiltration reduction program.